ravivyas922/phase_1_project/README.md

 > ![image](GIFFolder/Walkthrough2.gif)

 3. ***The Meal Selection Section has two parts: a pre-determined meal list and a random meal generator.
-The first part is a predetermined list will provide a variety of different cuisines, as well as the Youtube link associated with preparing that meal.
-The second part is a random meal generator connected to the Meal DB random recipe API.
-This section will provide a random cuisine, as well as a meal and the website with the meal recipe.***
+The first section will provide a variety of different cuisines, as well as the Youtube link associated with preparing that meal.
+The second section is a random meal generator connected to the Meal DB random recipe API.
+This section will provide a random cuisine, as well as a meal name and website with the meal recipe.***

 >![image](GIFFolder/Walkthrough3.gif)